168cyber/168cyber.github.io/_posts/2020-04-17-docker-basics.markdown

 ```

 ### Run a container interactively
-We can *run* a container and interact with it by specicfing the command to execute.
+We can *run* a container and interact with it by specifying the command to execute.
 What do you think the *-it* parmeter does?
 Check the help by running *docker run --help*.
 *Note: Try typing "hostname" or "ip address"; Type "exit" to quit.*
 ```
 docker run -it centos /bin/bash